|Banque de France||Caisse des Depots||BNP Paribas||Societe Generale||Credit Agricole||Dexia|

 - HSBC France – A subsidiary of HSBC Holdings plc, UK.
 It provides a full range of banking and financial services to its customers including retail, corporate, investment and private banking and insurance.
 As of June 2011, the company had over US$324.0 billion in total assets.

-- La Banque Postale – A postal French bank, established on 1 January, 2006.
+- La Banque Postale – A postal French bank established on 1 January, 2006.
 It operates as a subsidiary of La Poste.
-As of December 2010, Banque Postale had over US$380.0 billion in total deposits.
+As of March 2014, Banque Postale had deposits of over $400.0 billion.

 - Natixis – A French corporate and investment bank created in November 2006.
 The two main shareholders, Groupe Caisse d'Epargne and Banque Populaire, together own more than 70% of Natixis.